Fun For All Ages

 Follow the sounds of barking sea lions to PIER 39, where you can sail the bay on one of PIER 39's many water attractions, discover 20,000 local sea creatures at Aquarium of the Bay and more.
 Enjoy free daily shows by local street performers and musicians or explore a variety of attractions exclusive to The PIER.

-This behind-the-scenes tour of AT&T Park takes you to places only the players and staff go including the dugout, an indoor batting cage, the press box and the field warning track.
-Little sluggers will enjoy these 90-minute excursions to where one of baseball’s most hallowed franchises plays.
-And be sure to allow enough time to visit the Giants Dugout Store.
+This behind-the-scenes tour of AT&T Park takes you to places only the players and staff go including the field, dugout, batting cage, press box, Suite Level and View Level!
+Families and people of all ages will enjoy this 90-minute excursion where one of baseball’s most historic franchises plays.
 Batter up!

 Located in a historic building in the Presidio, the Walt Disney Family Museum honors the remarkable life story of Walt Disney, who raised animation to an art and created an American legacy.
 Enjoy daily screenings of Disney classics, a scale model of Disneyland, and contemporary interactive exhibits.